FAQ

 What is batch processing in YT2Text?

 Batch processing is a Pro plan feature that allows you to submit multiple YouTube videos for processing in a single API call rather than sending individual requests for each video.
-You post an array of job objects to
+You post a

 POST /api/v1/batch/process